ZupIT/beagle-docs/content/en/api/components/layout/column.md

 ## What is it?

-`Column` is a function that displays your children in a vertical matrix.
+`Column` is a function to help you organize the layout of your view.
+It  creates a `Container` that displays its content in a vertical line.
+This is equivalent to create a `Container` with `flexDirection` equal to `COLUMN`.

 See how the structure is represented: